vmware-tanzu/tanzu-dev-portal/content/tv/tanzu-tuesdays/0090/index.md

 hosts:
 - Dan Vega
 - DaShaun Carter
-lastmod: '2022-03-176'
+lastmod: '2022-03-17'
 minutes: 60
-title: "Persistence with spring data, what it is and what comes next?"
+title: "Persistence with Spring Data, what it is and what comes next?"
 truncate: ''
 twitch: vmwaretanzu
 youtube: ""